Contact Us Today (424) 372-3112

 This means you will need the most effective bail reduction presentation on the first attempt.
 It also means that getting some assistance from their client – family members and friends – can be critical to the outcome.

-The goal of course of all this presented information is to demonstrate to the court their client will comply with the terms of bail – and that they are not any type of public safety threat while the case is pending.
+Of course, the goal of all this presented information is to demonstrate to the court that their client will comply with the terms of bail and that they are not any type of public safety threat while the case is pending.

 Learn How Our Law Firm Can Help You

-If you or a member of your family have been charged with a crime and concerned about the amount of bail that was set of the case, contact our seasoned criminal defense attorneys for a consultation.
+If you or a member of your family has been charged with a crime and is concerned about the amount of bail that was set for the case, contact our seasoned criminal defense attorneys for a consultation.

 Just the act of retaining an attorney – which will demonstrate you are seriously addressing the criminal charges – is an important factor in showing the judge you are preparing to deal with the charges and not a flight risk – and that a more reasonable bail amount should be set.